Tech Updates

 So, how will this work?
 At the start of the project, an OD consultant leads the project team (IT and business SMEs) in group development work and helps them mature into a highly productive work team.
 The consultant also helps IT and business agree on a definition of project success and a plan for sharing responsibility for measuring and achieving ROI at various points after go-live.

 The consultant then gathers data to identify the organizational factors that drive user adoption.
-He conducts interviews across all organization levels, leads focus groups with representatives from several user departments, surveys employees, and reviews various documents such as strategic plans and job descriptions.
-The consultant then facilitates leaders and business representatives in checking the data, diagnosing the situation, and developing an intervention strategy.
-Finally, interventions are held before go-live (to prepare users for the change), during the first few weeks of the deployment (to assist users during the change), and at multiple scheduled review points (to help users continue to grow by identifying lessons learned and by sharing best practices across the organization).
+He conducts interviews across all organization levels, leads focus groups with representatives from several user departments, surveys employees, and reviews documents such as strategic plans and job descriptions.
+The consultant then facilitates leaders and business representatives to check the data, diagnose the situation, and develop an intervention strategy.
+Finally, interventions are held before go-live (to prepare users for the change), during the first few weeks of the deployment (to assist users during the shift), and at multiple scheduled review points (to help users continue to grow by identifying lessons learned and by sharing best practices across the organization).

-Including HR and OD professionals in IT projects is critical for aligning people, process, and technology.
-Conducting an organizational analysis, and more importantly, involving people in the process, helps drive desired behavior.
-It allows us to make sure we invest our efforts in conducting appropriate interventions and addressing the “right” issues.
-The time and effort required to drive desired user behavior to deliver significant value through improved system use, a faster realization of ROI, and an improved customer experience.
+Including HR and OD professionals in IT projects is critical for aligning people, processes, and technology.
+More importantly, conducting an organizational analysis and involving people in the process helps drive desired behavior.
+It allows us to invest our efforts in working on appropriate interventions and addressing the “right” issues.
+The time and effort required to go desired user behavior to deliver significant value through improved system use, a faster realization of ROI, and an improved customer experience.

 Final Thoughts

 The next time you plan an IT project, ask yourself if you are doing enough to address the “people” issues.
 Are you focusing on promoting user adoption and achieving ROI, or are you just focusing on delivering the technology?
-How much would you increase ROI if you improved user adoption of the system?
+How much would you increase ROI if you improved system user adoption?
 Do you have skilled HR and OD people helping you drive success?
-Do you have the right skills and understanding of individual behavior and group development processes to address the “people” issues effectively?
+Do you have the right skills and understanding of individual behavior and group development processes to effectively address the “people” issues?
 Is there anything you COULD and SHOULD be doing to align people, processes, and technology?

 About author